A Guide to Single-Protein Dog Food

 Duck

 Duck is certainly a tasty treat for dogs, and rich in both taste and protein.
-It’s also full of vitamin B3, (also called niacin) which regulates glucose levels in dogs and helps convert protein to energy, and vitamin B6 (also called pyridoxine) which improves heart health and metabolism in dogs.
+It’s also full of vitamin B3, (also called niacin) which help regulate glucose levels in dogs and helps convert protein to energy, and vitamin B6 (also called pyridoxine) which supports heart health and metabolism in dogs.

 Turkey